Content from Why Python Packages?

 Objectives

-• To understand the structure of pyproject.toml
+• To understand the structure and purpose of pyproject.toml

 Introduction